PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 The PipeBackend allows for easy dynamic resolution based on a 'Coprocess' which can be written in any programming language that can read a question on standard input and answer on standard output.

 The PipeBackend is primarily meant for allowing rapid development of new backends without tight integration with PowerDNS.
-It allows end-users to write PowerDNS backends in any language.
-A perl sample is provided.
+It allows end-users to write PowerDNS backends in any language, a perl sample is provided.
 The PipeBackend is also very well suited for dynamic resolution of queries.
-Example applications include DNS based load balancing, geo-direction, DNS based failover with low TTLs.
+Example applications include DNS based load balancing, geo-direction, DNS-based failover with low TTLs.

 **Note**: The [Remote Backend](backend-remote.md) offers a superset of the functionality of the PipeBackend.

 **Note**: Please do read the [Backend Writer' guide](../appendix/backend-writers-guide.md) carefully.
 The PipeBackend, like all other backends, must not do any DNS thinking, but answer all questions (INCLUDING THE ANY QUESTION) faithfully.
 Specifically, the queries that the PipeBackend receives will not correspond to the queries that arrived over DNS.
 So, a query for an AAAA record may turn into a backend query for an ANY record.
 There is nothing that can or should be done about this.

-## Configuration Parameters
+# Configuration Parameters
-### `pipe-abi-version`
+## `pipe-abi-version`
 |&nbsp;|&nbsp;|
 |:-|:-|
 |Type|Integer|